Student Welfare Coordinators are available for confidential discussion and assistance with school, family or personal concerns or problems.

 A group of Year 8 students are trained each year as Peer Helpers by the Student Welfare team and our Chaplain.
 These students are trained to be "friends" to their peers.
 They are there to be proactive in instilling support and friendship.

-Insider Parent Participation Program
+Insight Parent Participation Program

 This program is especially designed to give parents the ‘inside information’ and knowledge to best support their child educationally from home.